-Brown rice is often thought of as a more nutritious version of white rice, because it can contain more vitamins and minerals.
+Brown rice is often thought of as a more nutritious version of white rice because it can contain more vitamins and minerals.
 However, it also contains significantly more anti-nutrients.
-Choosing white rice as a easier option or sprouted brown rice also known as germinated brown rice can be beneficial.
+Choosing white rice as an easier option or sprouted brown rice also known as germinated brown rice can be beneficial.

 Bread can be a high lectin food that can cause all sorts of difficulties.
 Bread often contains gluten, which is a type of lectin.
 Sprouted bread can be a better option, although still may cause difficulties.

-There is no way to know how eliminating these foods will make you feel until you try a full fledged 14 day lectin diet plan that can really change your stars.
+There is no way to know how eliminating these foods will make you feel until you try cutting out the ones that can really change your stars.

-There’s nothing even daunting about it because you only are looking to go for 14 days, then afterwards you can do whatever you want.
+There’s nothing even daunting about trying for a short period of time, like 2 weeks, because you only are looking to go for that amount of time to see, then afterward, you can do whatever you want.